Sue Chudley teaches Yoga classes, individual lessons and the BWY Foundation Course 1. She is also a Yoga Therapist and Ayurveda practitioner

 Weekly group classes in the Barn at Millers Farm

-One to One teaching is the traditional way of Yoga for those who wish to develop a daily personal practice at home.
+One to One teaching is the traditional way of Yoga for those who wish to develop a personal practice at home.
 A one to one relationship with a teacher is invaluable and a great opportunity to explore the benefits of yoga more deeply than in a group class.
-It can help a person of any age, level of fitness or state of health to recognise patterns in movement, breathing, diet or lifestyle which may be causing stress or illness.
+It can help a person of any age, level of fitness or state of health to recognise patterns in movement, breathing, diet or lifestyle which may be causing poor posture, stress or illness.
 A teacher trained in the Krishnamacharya tradition uses the tools of Yoga to help change these patterns and to optimise health.

 To make an appointment, please email

 60 hours of tuition over 10 Sundays 10am-5pm

 Applications by 6th September Introductory Day 11th September

 This is an ideal course if you wish to deepen your understanding of Yoga, as a tool for self development or as preparation for Teacher Training.
 Sessions will be held in the Barn.
 Topics will include asana and practice planning, relaxation and stress management, simple anatomy of muscles and joints, pranayama, mantra, mudra, Prana, cakras and techniques to focus the mind.
 We will look at the history, literature and philosophy that informs Yoga.
 Each day will include 3 practices (asana, pranayama and concentration), practical analysis of asana, a talk, discussion and small group work.
 You will be encouraged to develop a home practice, read a text and keep a journal.
 A BWY certificate will be awarded on completion.
 To apply, you need to have attended Yoga classes for 2 years and be able to commit to the dates and course curriculum.
 Please email or phone for information about dates, cost, curriculum and an application form.
 Apply by post or email.
 Interviews will be held on the Introductory Day or by appointment